Electroweak-Skyrmion as Asymmetric Dark Matter: Electroweak-Skyrmion

 In the limit of $\alpha_4, \alpha_5 \to 0$, the Lagrangian defined above is nothing but the SM Higgs Lagrangian.
 The newly added terms (Skyrme terms) describe anomalous quartic gauge interactions among EW gauge bosons.
 Phenomenologically, we know only the upper bound of the coefficients $\alpha_4$ and $\alpha_5$ from the experiments of the EW gauge boson scatterings.
 We will present such experimental bounds later.
 As a possible origin of the terms, the exchange of heavy resonances generate the $\mathcal{O}(p^4)$ terms in the effective theory.

 In the view point of an effective field theory, $h(x)$ and $U(x)$ do not have to form a single linear field in general, thus the factor in front of the first term of the Lagrangian (\ref{eq:Lagrangian}) could be any function of $h(x)/f$ with $f$ being a scale which is not necessarily related to $v_{\rm EW}$.
 Also a similar factor can be multiplied to the Skyrme term as well.
 There could be other types of higher order terms in the Lagrangian, and the form of $V(h(x))$ does not have to be limited to the one shown in Eq.~(\ref{eq:Vh}) as well.
 The choice of the Lagrangian above is to make the study tractable and to make the difference from the SM Lagrangian as minimal as possible: only the difference between the Lagrangian discussed in this section and that of the SM is the existence of the $\mathcal{O}(p^4)$ terms.
+There are other $\mathcal{O}(p^4)$ terms that involve the field strength of the $SU(2)$ gauge fields.
+We assume that the coefficients of those terms are small enough such that the qualitative discussion remains the same.